IMP1/mir-obsidian/Mir/locations/Thorgrund Pass.md

 #location/ridgeback

 ## Overview
 Thorgrund pass is a small section of [[Hackle|The Hackle]] where crossing the mountain range is easier, especially for heavily laden beasts of burden.
-It is up from [[Little Seaton]] on the western side, and [[???]] #TBC on the eastern side.
+It is up from [[Little Seaton]] on the western side, and the road on the eastern side leads to [[Rifford]].

 ## Behind the Scenes
 ### Name Etymology